fershad/fershad.com/src/writing/rotating-buttons-in-css.md

 ---
 title: Rotating buttons in CSS
 published: 2020/04/09
+permalink:  /writing/rotating-buttons-in-css/
+summary: >-
+  Here's a really quick little code note that shows how to create rotating buttons using just a tiny bit of JavaScript and some CSS.
 ---

 Here's a really quick little code note for a cool button style.
 I implemented this rotating button style in the filter section of my [Markdown Cheat Sheet app](https://markdown.fershad.com).
 You can check it out there, or at the CodePen below.WebPageTest waterfall chart showing render-blocking requests.